Chen Qingzhi: Relatives

-Chen was recorded to have at least six sons, but only his eldest (Chen Zhao (陈昭 (Chēn Zhāo)), who inherited his peerage), fifth (Chen Xin (陈昕 (Chēn Xīn)); 516? - 548) and youngest son (Chen Xuan (陈暄 (Chēn Xuān))) were named.
+Chen was recorded to have at least six sons, but only his eldest, fifth (Chen Xin (陈昕 (Chēn Xīn)); 516? - 548) (Note: Chen Xin's biography in Book of Liang recorded that he was 12 (by East Asian reckoning) when he followed his father to Luoyang during the northern campaign (529), and that he was 33 (by East Asian reckoning) when he was killed by Hou Jing in 548.
+Thus, Chen Xin's birth year was either 516 or 518.
+His biography in Nan Shi did not mention his age when he died.) and youngest son were named.
 In Chen Xuan's biography in History of the Southern Dynasties, a son of his elder brother, Chen Xiu (陈秀 (Chēn Xiù)), was mentioned.

 Popular culture

 Chen Qingzhi is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.